sinhprous/sinhprous.github.io/_posts/2020-11-12-uncertainty-in-deep-neural-network.markdown

 <a id="3">[3]</a>
 Kendall, Alex, Vijay Badrinarayanan, and Roberto Cipolla.
 "Bayesian segnet: Model uncertainty in deep convolutional encoder-decoder architectures for scene understanding." arXiv preprint arXiv:1511.02680 (2015).

+<a id="4">[4]</a>
+Beckersjürgen, Yannik.
+Uncertainty Estimation for Object Detection.
+Diss.
+2019.

+<a id="5">[5]</a>
+Gal, Yarin, and Zoubin Ghahramani.
+"Dropout as a bayesian approximation: Representing model uncertainty in deep learning." international conference on machine learning.
+2016.

+<a id="6">[6]</a>
+Gal, Y., and Z. Ghahramani.
+"Dropout as a Bayesian Approximation: Appendix 20 (2016)."
+URL http://arxiv. org/abs/1506.02157 1506.

+<a id="7">[7]</a>
+Teye, Mattias, Hossein Azizpour, and Kevin Smith.
+"Bayesian uncertainty estimation for batch normalized deep networks." arXiv preprint arXiv:1802.06455 (2018).